rhman-ibrahim/rhman-ibrahim/README.md

   |Author|`OR`|Manages the authorization process with default and custom permissions and user groups.|[Read](idea/author.md)|
   |Accord|`AC`|Manages the user messaging channels with one-to-one, one-to-many and group chat rooms.|[Read](idea/accord.md)|

-- Each of `EN`, `OR` and `AC` consists of a back-end code base which is available as a docker image,<br/>
+- Each of `EN`, `OR` and `AC` consists of a back-end code base which is available as a docker image,

 and front-end base (SPA: Single page application) which is available as a docker image and an NPM package.

-- So for a new project, assuming it's code is `XY`, 'Schema' developes it based on the functionality needed,<br/>
+- So for a new project, assuming it's code is `XY`, 'Schema' developes it based on the functionality needed,

-by combing one or more applications with the new application, as: `EN + XY`, `EN + OR + XY`,<br/>
+by combing one or more applications with the new application, as: `EN + XY`, `EN + OR + XY`,

 `EN + AC + XY` or `EN + OR + AC + XY`.

-- This allows me to focus on `XY` features and special user interface components only,<br/>
+- This allows me to focus on `XY` features and special user interface components only,

 and results in having consistent system as all are built using `BL`.

-- All the MD files follow a consistent structure and approach, which I believe makes them easier to navigate.<br/>
+- All the MD files follow a consistent structure and approach, which I believe makes them easier to navigate.

-This consistency should also help anyone interested in collaborating with me better understand my thought process.<br/>
+This consistency should also help anyone interested in collaborating with me better understand my thought process.

   |Index|Section|Project|Description|
   |--|--|--|--|